 When it comes to oyster sauce, we like Lee Kum Kee Premium Oyster sauce.
 We use Oh Huat Hin sesame oil, but this is a link to a popular sesame oil.
 And we love Thailand’s Megachef, a premium fish sauce that’s consistent in quality and widely available.

-This is wonderful with char siu pork, roast chicken (link above) or braised pork belly with ginger, black pepper and star anise.
+This is wonderful with char siu pork or braised pork belly with ginger, black pepper and star anise or my aromatic Cambodian roast chicken.

 Asian Leafy Green Vegetables with Oyster Sauce Recipe for Cha Spei Preng Kachong